uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 [Julia](https://www.julialang.org) is an open-source programming language designed for high-performance scientific and numerical computing.

-### Using Julia on Discovery
+### Using Julia

-Begin by logging in to Discovery.
-You can find instructions for this in the [Getting Started guide](/user-information/user-guides/high-performance-computing/discovery/getting-started).
+Begin by logging in.
+You can find instructions for this in the [Getting Started with Discovery](/user-information/user-guides/high-performance-computing/discovery/getting-started-discovery) or [Getting Started with Endeavour](/user-information/user-guides/high-performance-computing/discovery/getting-started-endeavour) user guides.

 You can use Julia in either interactive or batch modes.
 Ultimately, you will submit your Julia jobs using batch mode with Julia scripts as part of Slurm job scripts.
 You can use interactive mode to install packages and explore data, for example.

-To use Julia on Discovery, either interactively or in batch mode, first load the corresponding software module:
+To use Julia, either interactively or in batch mode, first load the corresponding software module:

 ```sh
 module load julia